ajspurr/stroke_prediction/README.md

 Compared to weighted logistic regression, this model has a bit more balance of recall and precision.
 The recall decreased from 98% to 82% and the precision increased from 7% to 15%.
 It missed 10 strokes out of 55 (compared to missing just 1) but it only wrongly predicted a stroke 251 times (compared to 714).

 #### Putting It All Together
 The heatmap below compares the performance metrics of logistic regression, weighted logistic regression, and logistic regression post-SMOTE.
+As mentioned above, the most important metric is recall, as you do not want to miss any stroke cases.
+In this regard, weighted logistic regression was by far the best.
+Logistic regression post-SMOTE had a significantly lower recall with a minimal increase in precision (and no increase in AUPRC, or average precision).
+This also resulted in a higher f1 value, which is the harmonic mean of recall and precision.

 <p align="center"><img src="/output/models/lr_all_metrics.png" width="900"/></p>